unionai/unionai-docs/README.md

 ### Pulling in tutorial examples content

-This repo uses the [examples](https://github.com/unionai/examples) as a submodule to pull in the content for the tutorial examples.
+This repo uses the [examples](https://github.com/unionai/examples) repo as a git submodule to pull in the content for the tutorial examples.
 Calling `make build` automatically updates the submodule to the latest commit, but if you want to update it manually, you can run `make update-examples`.